Do I really need to get vaccinated?

 I am elderly and the Permanent Vaccination Commission recommends I get a fourth vaccination.
 After receiving my third dose, I was infected with the virus.
 Should I be vaccinated for a fourth time?

-If you have been infected within three months of your first booster shot, you should receive a fourth dose, but not until at least three months have elapsed since the infection.
+If you have been infected within three months of your first booster shot, you should receive a fourth dose, but not until at least six months have elapsed since the infection.
 This is what the Permanent Vaccination Commission recommends.

 Please note: It has been determined that recovery from a coronavirus infection generally provides only temporary protection against reinfection.
 In view of this, we also advise persons who have recovered from a coronavirus infection to decide in favour of additional vaccination.
 A so-called ‘booster shot’ contributes significantly to the reduction of the risk of reinfection or a serious progression of the illness.
 How to protect yourself and others.